What to make of non-inferiority and equivalence testing with a post-specified margin?: A somewhat less pathological case

 \citet{ng2003issues} studies a similar hypothetical situation in which a large, possibly infinite number of margins are all pre-specified and all the corresponding hypotheses are tested (without any Bonferroni-type of adjustment for multiple comparisons).
 Equivalence is then claimed using the narrowest of all potential pre-specified margins for which equivalence is statistically significant. \citet{ng2003issues} explains why this hypothetical strategy may be problematic: ``Although there is no inflation of the type I error rate [due to the fact that all hypotheses are nested], simultaneous testing of many nested null hypotheses is problematic in a confirmatory trial because the probability of confirming the finding of such testing in a second trial would approach 0.5 as the number of nested null hypotheses approaches infinity.''

-To better understand \citet{ng2003issues}'s concern, consider a similar setup where, for a standard null hypothesis significance test, the $\alpha$-level (allowable type I error) is data-dependent, always set to be equal to the value of the observed $p$-value $+ $ $\epsilon$, where $\epsilon$ is some small constant.
-Under this procedure, the probability of confirming a statistical significant finding in a second trial (with identical sample size and $\alpha$) approaches 0.5 as $\epsilon$ approaches 0; see \citet{hoenig2001abuse}.
-As such, it is always expected that one specifies (and justifies) the chosen $\alpha$-level prior to observing any data; see the recent commentary of \citet{lakens2018justify}.
+To better understand \citet{ng2003issues}'s concern, consider a similar setup where, for a standard null hypothesis significance test, a large, possibly infinite number of pre-specified $\alpha$-levels (allowable type I error rates) are defined.
+The null is then rejected using the smallest of all potential pre-specified $\alpha$ values.
+Under this procedure, the probability of confirming a statistical significant finding in a second trial (with identical sample size and $\alpha$) approaches 0.5; see \citet{hoenig2001abuse} who describe this (often unappreciated) property of ``retrospective power.''
+As such, it is always expected that one specifies (and justifies) a single $\alpha$-level prior to observing any data; see the recent commentary of \citet{lakens2018justify}.
 (These two situations are in fact identical, due to the aforementioned one-to-one correspondence between a data-driven selection of $\alpha$ and a data-driven choice of $\Delta$; see Figure \ref{fig:onetoone}.)